pedro-psb/autosync-rclone/readme.md

 # Rclone Autosync

-Project to setup an automatic sync between PC and Android.
+Program to set up an automatic sync between PC and Android.

 It also features utilities to sync Obisidian Vault.